 Capital Clean-up ran from May to September 2015.
 230 events took place which resulted in:

 - over 4,600 volunteers joined events across London

 - 17,000 hours of volunteer time was donated

-Read inspiring case studies from groups who've taken part in previous clean-ups.
+Read inspiring case studies from groups who have taken part in previous clean-ups:

 The Friends of Marcus Garvey (PDF): The Friends of Marcus Garvey Park transformed an ugly wall into a vibrant and pleasant backdrop for the play area.

 North West London Clean-up (PDF): North West London Clean-up ran a number of different events to remove large amount of waste that had accumulated in a wooded alleyway.

 The Union of Kingston Students (PDF): The Union of Kingston Students ran a clean-up event that consisted of: a bankside clean-up; cleaning and clearing paths; and an underwater clean-up involving scuba divers and kayakers pulling up waste.